-The distribution of the international activities of the Turkish contractors by nature of work since 1972 have a breakdown of, housing with a share of 13.9% and followed by road/bridge/tunnel, commercial centers and industrial plants.
+The distribution of the international activities of the Turkish contractors by nature of work since 1972 have a breakdown of, road/bridge/tunnel with a share of 14% and followed by, housing, power plants, commercial centers and airports.

-Within the years, the share of road/bridge/tunnel, power plants, industrial plants, airports and railway projects have increased significantly.
+Within the years, the share of road/bridge/tunnel, power plants, power plants, industrial plants, airports and railway projects have increased significantly.

-The figures of the last twenty years showed that the volume of the annual new projects undertaken by the Turkish contractors in the international market which was 4.4 billion USD in 2002 reached 25.7 billion USD in 2007 with a significant increase and due to the effect of the global financial crisis was decreased to 20.1 billion USD in 2009.
+The figures of the last twenty years showed that the volume of the annual new projects undertaken by the Turkish contractors in the international market exceeded 10 billion USD in 2005 and reached 20 billion USD in 2006.

-In the 2010-2022 period, a fluctuating outlook prevailed in the annual international business volume of Turkish construction companies.
-Annual new business volume, which was 23.4 billion USD in 2010 reached its highest levels with 31.6 billion USD in 2012 and 31.2 billion USD in 2013.
+In the 2010-2023 period, a fluctuating outlook prevailed in the annual international business volume of Turkish construction companies.
+Annual new business volume, which was 23.3 billion USD in 2010 reached its highest levels with 31.7 billion USD in 2012 and 31.2 billion USD in 2013.

 After 2013, the sector started to decline with the developments emerging in the conjuncture such as the decline in energy and raw material prices and also the sanctions against the Russian Federation as well.
 With a decrease of 15% in 2014, the annual business volume was realized as 26.7 billion USD.
-However, due to the political and economic developments in the world, the decline in oil and commodity prices and the problems experienced in the Russian market, this figure drew back till to 15.1 billion USD in 2016.
+However, due to the political and economic developments in the world, the decline in oil and commodity prices and the problems experienced in the Russian market, this figure drew back till to 15 billion USD in 2016.

-The annual international business volume of the sector was 22.8 billion USD and 19.2 billion USD in 2018 and 2019 respectively.
-In 2020, due to the pandemic the anticipated 20 billion USD level could not be reached and remained at the level of 16.2 billion USD.
+The annual international business volume of the sector was 22.5 billion USD and 20.1 billion USD in 2018 and 2019 respectively.
+In 2020, due to the pandemic the anticipated 20 billion USD level could not be reached and remained at the level of 16.4 billion USD.

-In 2021, with the easing of the restrictions due to the pandemic and the beginning of the vaccination, a revival in Turkish contracting services has started and the new projects volume which reached to 30.7 USD got closer to the 2012 and 2013 figures.
+In 2021, with the easing of the restrictions due to the pandemic and the beginning of the vaccination, a revival in Turkish contracting services has started and the new projects volume which reached to 31.1 billion USD got closer to the 2012 and 2013 figures.

-Due to the beginning of the Russian-Ukrainian war in February 2022, the sanctions imposed on Russia, the regional and global effects of the sanctions together with the shrinkage in the world economy, the business volume of the Turkish contractors decreased to 17.8 billon USD in the year 2022.
+Due to the beginning of the Russian-Ukrainian war in February 2022, the sanctions imposed on Russia, the regional and global effects of the sanctions together with the shrinkage in the world economy, the business volume of the Turkish contractors decreased to 19.9 billon USD in the year 2022.